uberhalit/EldenRingFpsUnlockAndMore/README.md

 6. **Set `Wait for Vertical Refresh` to `Enhanced Sync`**:
 7. Apply and close Radeon Settings
 8. Start `Elden Ring FPS Unlocker and more` and start the game through the first button
-9. Use fullscreen (144 Hz or 60 Hz Monitors) or borderless window mode (144 Hz Monitors)
+9. Use borderless window mode for now
 10. Set your new refresh rate limit, tick the checkbox and click `Patch game`

 ### To play the game with GSYNC do these additional steps (Nvidia):